rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 In this section, we lay the groundwork for the following sections.
-We introduce fundamental concepts that are required in our storage approach, which will be explained in [](#storage), and its accompanying querying algorithms, which will be explained in [](#querying).
+We introduce fundamental concepts that are required in our storage approach and its accompanying querying algorithms, which will be explained in [](#storage) and [](#querying), respectively.

-<div style="color: red">Miel: paragraph below is confusing about the tree indexes.
-Add more structue.</div>

-To combine smart use of storage space with efficient processing of VM, DM, and VQ triple pattern queries, we employ a hybrid approach between individual copies (IC), change-based (CB), and timestamp-based (TB) storage technique (as discussed in [](#related-work)).
+To combine smart use of storage space with efficient processing of VM, DM, and VQ triple pattern queries, we employ a hybrid approach between the individual copies (IC), change-based (CB), and timestamp-based (TB) storage techniques (as discussed in [](#related-work)).
 In summary, intermittent _fully materialized snapshots_ are followed by _delta chains_.
-Each delta chain is stored in _tree indexes_, where values are dictionary-encoded and timestamped to reduce storage requirements and lookup times.
+Each delta chain is stored in _six tree-based indexes_, where values are dictionary-encoded and timestamped to reduce storage requirements and lookup times.
+These six indexes correspond to the combinations for storing three triple component orders separately for additions and deletions.
-Next, each index is replicated for three different triple component orders to ensure any triple pattern query can be resolved quickly.
+The indexes for the three different triple component orders ensure that any triple pattern query can be resolved quickly.
-Since access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries, we store additions and deletions in separate tree indexes.
+The additions and deletions are stored in separately because access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries.
 To support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
 Finally, in order to provide cardinality estimation for any triple pattern,